groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/get-document-info.md

 hideChildren: False
 toc: True
 ---
+GroupDocs.Conversion provides a standard way of obtaining information about the source document.
+It works regardless of how the document was loaded: from a disk, a stream, or cloud storage.

 To get document information use the [`Converter.GetDocumentInfo()`](https://reference.groupdocs.com/conversion/net/groupdocs.conversion/converter/getdocumentinfo/) method.
 It returns a [`DocumentInfo`](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.contracts/documentinfo/) object with common information common for every supported document - format, creation date, size, and page count.

 To iterate through the document information properties, you can use the `PropertyNames` and `Item` enumerators.
 The following code snippet demonstrates how to list all the available document information properties: